Fnatic raises $19 million to expand its global esports brand

 “Esports is the future of entertainment as well as one of the most dynamic and exciting emerging industries out there,” said Leviev, in a statement.
 “Fnatic has established itself as a driving force both on the competitive stage and as a global business in esports, I’m excited to be part of the next chapter as Fnatic scales into a global lifestyle brand.”

-Few esports clubs have been as successful as Fnatic, which wife-and-husband team Anne and Sam Mathews started 15 years ago.
+Few esports clubs have been as successful as Fnatic, which mother-and-son team Anne and Sam Mathews started 15 years ago.

 “We are now seeing a large number of global brands entering the world of esports and capitalizing on the wealth of opportunities it presents,” Fry said.
 “With Fnatic’s heritage, experience and fanbase, we are able to offer a direct route for these brands to unlock key audiences in millennials and Gen Z. The future holds infinite possibilities for Fnatic in this exciting time.”